 EAP/Health Insurance Providers

 It can be really hard and quite daunting to decide which therapy and which therapist might best suit you.
-To help you with this I offer a free initial telephone conversation lasting about 15 to 20 minutes.
+To help you with this I offer a free initial telephone conversation lasting about 15 minutes.
 Please contact me to arrange a time so we can discuss your needs and what I can offer.
 This is a no obligation call, its aim is to help you reach a decision about therapy and whether this is the right therapist and right time for you to start.